GNS-Science/nzshm-opensha/doc/investigations/303-remove 1e-20 bins/write-up.md

 ![Screenshot 2024-03-25 164358.png](Screenshot%202024-03-25%20164358.png)

-The lower rate at 6.85 mag for the `targetOnFaultSupraSeisMFDs` can be explained by a much larger `totalSubSeismoOnFaultMFD` compared to the original rupture set.
+The lower rate at 6.85 mag for the `targetOnFaultSupraSeisMFDs` can be explained by a larger `totalSubSeismoOnFaultMFD` compared to the original rupture set.

 The filtered `totalSubSeismoOnFaultMFD` is larger by about 0.001 at around 6.85 as can be seen in this chart showing the difference between some MFDs for a filtered and an original rupture set.